psidex/CustomBangSearch/README.md

 ## How the extension works

-CBS uses the `WebRequestBlocking` API to intercept requests to the supported search engines, and if a bang is found, redirects the user to the chosen URL with the query inserted.
+CBS uses the `webRequest.onBeforeRequest` event listener to listen for requests to the supported search engines, and if a bang is found, sends the user to the chosen URL with the query inserted, using the `tabs.update` API.

 ## Development